Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 - `FS:[0]` on x86 points to TEB
 - `GS:[60h]` on x64 points to PEB

-Current PEB strategies use inline assembly and hashing, but don't optimize segment prefix usage for bad-character elimination.
+Current PEB strategies use inline assembly and hashing, but don't optimize segment prefix usage for bad-byte elimination.

 Segment prefix bytes:
 - `64h` - FS: segment override
 - `65h` - GS: segment override

-These may combine with following bytes to form bad characters.
+These may combine with following bytes to form bad bytes.

 #### Target Patterns